j3rryl/task-tracker/README.md

 ## Introduction

-This project is a simple application built with Next.js that allows users to select different factions from various movie universes.
-For example, in the Harry Potter universe, users can choose between Muggles and Wizards.
+This project is a simple application built with Next.js that allows users to create tasks.

 ## Features